Learn how to negotiate a nuisance value payout from the insurance company for injury claims the adjuster would rather deny.

-When speaking with the adjuster, re-emphasize your belief that her insured’s actions were in some way responsible for your injuries.
-If you can show the adjuster something new about the evidence, you may be able to get her to offer some small amount of money.
+When speaking with the adjuster, re-emphasize your belief that the insured’s actions were in some way responsible for your injuries.
+If you can show the adjuster something new about the evidence, you may get a small settlement offer.

-Another method of securing nuisance value compensation is to consider filing a lawsuit against the insured.
-You generally won't file a lawsuit against the insurance company.
-Instead, you're legally obligated to sue their insured personally.
+Another method of securing nuisance value compensation is to consider filing a lawsuit against the person you believe is at fault.
+Injury lawsuits are filed against the at-fault person, never their insurance company.

 Look at the situation from the insured’s point of view.
 Imagine you were in a car accident and then referred the matter to your insurance company.
 The last thing you would expect is to be interrupted at work or home several months later by a sheriff serving you with a lawsuit.
 That’s what you pay insurance for – so you don’t get sued.

-Adjusters know very well their failure to settle a clam may result in their insured being sued.
-If that happens, the adjuster would be hearing from her insured, from you, and from her supervisor.
-She doesn't want to be in that position.
+Adjusters know very well their failure to settle a claim may result in their insured being sued.
+If that happens, the adjuster would hear from the insured, from you, and the adjuster’s supervisor.

 Adjusters can usually tell when a victim is serious about threats of litigation.
 If you believe you have a legitimate chance of some form of relief through the courts, threatening a lawsuit is proper.
 That threat can be all you need to get the adjuster to offer some amount of compensation.